 - View the available Platform Services in the Project Catalog

 - Select the version you’d like to deploy from the version drop-down, and then select Deploy.

-From the Project Catalog select the desired version of Kafka and click Deploy.
+From the Project Catalog, select the desired version of Zookeeper and click Deploy.

-Below is an example of what should appear in the Kommander UI.
-The dialog is populated with sensible defaults:
+Here is an example of what should appear in the Kommander UI, the dialog is populated with appropriate defaults:

-- The ID field above is referred to as the Kafka
+- The ID field above is referred to as the Zookeeper

-- Detailed parameter descriptions and defaults are available for each version of KUDO Kafka Operator, in this case version
+- Detailed parameter descriptions and defaults are available for each version of KUDO Zookeeper Operator, in this case version

 - Kommander will proceed to install